b14ckr0s3/b14ckr0s3/README.md

 ## About me

 > ✍ Hello!
 My name is Tuan, and I work in Cyber ​​Security.
 I am passionate about protecting digital environments and ensuring data security.
 I regularly research to identify vulnerabilities, analyze threats, and develop effective strategies to protect networks and systems.
-With a solid foundation in cybersecurity principles and hands-on experience with tools such as Snort, Msfvenom, Splunk,... and various network analysis tools.
+With a solid foundation in cybersecurity principles and hands-on experience with tools such as Snort, Msfvenom, Splunk, Volatility... and various network analysis tools.

 > I actively participate in researching new attack vectors and participate in Capture the Flag (CTF) competitions to challenge myself and improve my skills.
 I also stay up-to-date by researching the latest Common Vulnerabilities and Exposures (CVEs), which helps me understand and mitigate the risks associated with emerging threats.
 My journey in cybersecurity is driven by a commitment to continuous learning and a desire to contribute to a safer digital world. ✍